RadiantBlockchain/radiant-node/doc/build-osx.md

 ninja osx-dmg
 ```

-After building the Bitcoin Cash Node binaries are available
+After building the Radiant Node binaries are available
-at `./src/bitcoind`.
+at `./src/radiantd`.
 You can install to the system with

 ```
 sudo ninja install